Vertice Capital Review: Lower Middle Market Private Equity Investment Focus

 Key Takeaways

-- •Focus on Industrial, Distribution, Manufacturing companies
+- •Focus on Industrial, Distribution, and Manufacturing companies

 - •Investment range: $10M-$40M in equity

-- •Based in United States
+- •Based in United Kingdom

 - •Active value creation approach